-It is worth investigating the use of only two harmonics in this process.
-The most important piece of information is that a fault is present in a given coil of a concentric group.
-Now an individual harmonic is approximately proportional to fault magnitude but the ratio of two harmonics will be very insensitive to that magnitude.
-If such ratio vary monotonically with the pitch of the faulty coil then we have a means of determining the fault location.
-Provided the machine is modeled analytically prior to installation of the test equipment.
+298 From the above results.
+It is worth investigating the use of only two harmonics in this 299 process.
+The most important piece of information is that a fault is present in a given coil of a 300 concentric group.
+Now an individual harmonic is approximately proportional to fault 301 magnitude but when assuming linearity the ratio of two harmonics will be very insensitive to 302 that magnitude and to the field current value, but If such ratio vary monotonically with the 303 pitch of the faulty coil then we have a means of determining the fault location.
+Provided the 304 machine is modeled analytically to find at least one ratio that varies strongly with fault 305 position.
+306